-• Device sub-module: As it was mentioned before, this sub-module handles the modeling of different hardware that is capable of offer User-VET interactions.
-Not only typical interaction devices are considered (e.g. screen, mice, etc) but also the device as a whole is modeled here (e.g. PDA, sub-laptop, etc).
+• Device sub-module: As already mentioned previously, this sub-module handles the modeling of different hardware that is capable of offer User-VET interactions.
+Not only typical interaction devices are considered (e.g. screen, mice, etc.) but also the device as a whole is modeled here (e.g. PDA, sub-laptop, etc).